-Fig. 7.10 Satellite image of Narsap Sermia.
+Fig. 7.11.
+Satellite image of Narsap Sermia.
 Sample locations and landing site are marked on the image.
 Distance between the sample sites is 890 m.
+Note that the front of the glacier has retreated after the sampling.

 The balance velocity modelling study of Mayer et al. (2003) shows that this glacier has an intermediate flux value with a catchment extending to the central parts of the Inland ice sheet.
 The balance velocity study also shows that the age of the ice is over 5000 years, but is probably of Holocene origin (i.e. younger than 11.700 years).